 11., 12., 13., and 14.
 Frondescentia, Frondescent, Frondescence, and Frondesces

 According to an 18th-century dictionary of botanical terms, frondescentia is “leafing season,” or “the time of the year when plants first unfold their leaves.”
-Likewise, a plant that is frondescent is just beginning to bud or produce leaves; frondescence is the process of budding or producing leaves; and when a plant frondesces, then it grows or puts forth leaves or buds.
+Likewise, a plant that is frondescent is just beginning to bud or produce leaves; frondescence is the process of budding or producing leaves; and when a plant frondesces, it grows or puts forth leaves or buds.
 All four of these come from the Latin word for “leaf,” frons.

 Router is an old Yorkshire dialect word meaning “to rush around noisily,” or, as the English Dialect Dictionary puts it, “to make a search amidst a confusion of things.”
-Derived from that, a routering-bout is a thorough spring-cleaning of a house.
+Derived from that, routering-bout is a thorough spring-cleaning of a house.

 16., 17., and 18.
 Floriage, Floriation, and Efflorescence

 Coined in the 18th century, floriage is blossom, or the collective flowers of a plant or tree.
 Likewise, a floriation is a decoration made of flowers (or figuratively a musical flourish), while efflorescence is the development or production of blossoming flowers.